 The responsibilities of the Board of Directors and management are in no way diminished by the existence of a system for the supervision of FIs by BSP or by a requirement for the FI's financial statements to be audited by an external auditor.
-50
+51

-- 3.4.4 The following are additional duties and responsibilities of the Board on Compliance Risk: 51 - a.
+- 3.4.4 The following are additional duties and responsibilities of the Board on Compliance Risk: 52 - a.
 To ensure that it is assisted in its duties by appointing a Chief Compliance Officer who should have a rank of Senior Vice President or an equivalent position with adequate status and authority in the corporation.
-The Chief Compliance Officer should not be a member of the Board and should annually attend training on corporate governance.52 - b.
-To ensure that the compliance program is defined for the Bank and compliance issues are resolved expeditiously.
-In this regard, the Compliance Committee shall oversee the Compliance Program. - c.
-To ensure that personnel and affiliated parties adhere to the pre- defined compliance standards (which rest collectively with the senior management) of which the Chief Compliance Officer is the lead operating officer on compliance. - 3.4.5 The Board of Directors of the Bank including senior management shall be liable for the acts performed and representation made by sales and marketing personnel in their official capacity.
-53
+The Chief Compliance Officer should not be a member of the Board and should annually attend training on corporate governance.53